jcrqr/whatami/README.md

 > What Am I? - point to a project and see what tools, languages and dependencies
 > it has.

+## About

+### What?

+Tool that recursively walks a directory and based on the files present derives:

+- Tools: package managers, compilers, linters, etc.
+- Languages: markup, configuration and programming languages
+- Dependencies: software dependencies from package managers configuration

+For each of the above a version _may_ be available in which case it's included.

+### Why?

+My main use case is to use the information outputted to create dynamic CI/CD pipelines.
+Based on the output, I know what tools I need to have in place for a particular project and can even infer what commands I can run to do certain tasks like building or testing the project.

+### How?

+For each file or directory found while walking, a set of pre-defined _adapters_ is executed to derive tools, languages and dependencies.

+If more than one adapter finds the same tools, languages or dependencies, they're de-duplicated based on the version.
+Wins the first tool, language or dependency that for which a version was found (regardless if subsequent findings also have a version).

 ## Installing

 ```console